FAQ

 Can you work on cards already in slabs?

 Slabbed cards need to be cracked out before treatment.
-We crack out PSA, BGS, PCG and ACE slabs at the bench, treat the card, and re-submit through our middleman service.
+We crack out PSA, BGS, PCG, ACE and CGC slabs at the bench, treat the card, and re-submit through our middleman service.

 Do you handle Japanese or foreign-language cards?